choerodon/manager-service/README.md

-# manager-service
+# Manager Service

-This service is the management center of the choerodon micro services framework.
-Its main functions include configuration management, route management, and swagger management.
+This service is the management center of the Choerodon Microservices Framework.
+It`s main functions include configuration management, route management, and swagger management.

 ## Installation and Getting Started

-Create a `manager_service` database in mysql：
+Create a `manager_service` database in MySQL：

 ```sql
 CREATE USER 'choerodon'@'%' IDENTIFIED BY "123456";